Roald87/roald87.github.io/_posts/2022-09-01-page-fault.md

 ![[_site/assets/2021-02-07-preventing-page-faults-from-references/page_fault.png]]

-The reason of the page fault is usually quickly found, once you log into your project and you see the point of failure highlighted in yellow.
+The reason for the page fault is easy to see once you log into your project because it highlights the point of failure.

 {% picture 2022-page-fault/pointer.png %}